-You can file an application for work authorization (Form I-765) with your TPS application or before the end of the TPS registration period, November 20, 2023.
-Due to the processing backlogs at USCIS, DHS recommends filing your work authorization as soon as possible.
+You can file an application for work authorization (Form I-765) with your TPS application or before the end of the TPS registration period.
+DHS recommends filing your work authorization as soon as possible.

 Take Action, and Make your Voice Heard!

-TPS protects lives by allowing people who are already in the U.S. from returning to countries that are unsafe.
-Take action by telling your senator to urge President Biden to extend TPS to other countries that also qualify: 1-877-267-5060
+TPS saves lives by protecting people who are already in the U.S. from returning to countries that are unsafe.
+Take action by telling your senator to urge President Biden to extend TPS to other countries that also qualify: 1-877-267-5060.

 Remember – it’s important not to travel outside the U.S. without first applying for and receiving advance parole.